iansco/onetap/app/zone/design/activity-grid/OTB - Zone - Activity Grid.md

 			1. Slide the SSM Left/Right to display the Messaging SSM
 		1. Send a Message <a id="SendMessage"></a>
 			1. Tap the Message button.
+			1. Enter Message content.
+			1. Tap the Send button.
+		1. Select the Meetings SSM <a id="SelectMeetingsSSM"></a>
+			1. Slide the SSM Left/Right to display the Meetings SSM
+		1. Send a Meeting Request <a id="SendMeetingRequest"></a>
+			1. Tap the New Meeting Request button.
+			1. Enter Meeting Request content.
+			1. Tap the Send button.

+### List of Issues

+1. **General Point on Design Process** - at this point, certain specific UI design details (which controls, their placement, etc) have not yet been decided upon.
+I see us initially trying to get the basic flow of Activities, Tasks, Actions and Operation down, identifying any 'rough edges' (as per our V1 design) and smoothing them out.
+At some point, we'll feel ready to begin creating our Interactive Sketching Notation (ISN) diagrams, which is the stage where we'll design out more of the UI, and then I see us iterating around the Activity Grid <-> ISN "loop".
+When we've got those two things down, I think we'll be well placed to begin prototyping. _Added by Ian._

 [DisplayTheHomeScreen]: #DisplayTheHomeScreen "Display the Home Screen"
 [DisplayContactGroup]: #DisplayContactGroup "Display a Contact Group"